yangzk/Apriori-Visualization/README.md

 This is an algorithm to visualize the Apriori Algorithm developed with Processing (processing.org).
 It contains these files:

-  JsonTest.pde -- the main file to run with these parameters to modify.
+  JsonTest.pde -- the main file to run with the following parameters to modify

     widthW -- window width